adversarial-for-goodness/APF/README.md

 ## Pretrained Model

-Here we open our pretrained models for easier application. [baidu](https://pan.baidu.com/s/1oZAGxkOuMa5aQElxrdNtgQ) password:txy1
+Here we open our pretrained models for easier application ([Baidu](https://pan.baidu.com/s/1oZAGxkOuMa5aQElxrdNtgQ) password:txy1).
 It acheives better performance than paper claimed in LFW dataset.

 You can evaluate a pretrained model with [main.py](https://github.com/adversarial-for-goodness/APF/blob/master/main.py), for example: